erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

   session, it will assume that these images have been collected simultaneously, and consider the image data for both images to be a point cloud that will then be used for registration with the high resolution anatomical image.

+If you want to utilize the --localizer_registration flag, you must also use the --segmentation_dir flag.